representing yourself in divorce seattle

 It’s easier than ever to represent yourself in divorce, thanks to online resources and do-it-yourself guides.
 You can download the forms, fill them out with your soon-to-be-former spouse, pay any relevant fees, file the paperwork in the proper places, and be done.

 We understand why people want to try and go it alone.
-Legal representation is definitely not cheap.
-Though this is more accessible than ever, pro se divorce comes with its own set of positives and negatives.
+Legal representation is not cheap.
+Though it is more accessible than ever, pro se divorce comes with its own set of positives and negatives.

 Related Reading: Average Cost of Divorce in Washington